Master of Science in Life Sciences - Applied Computational Life Sciences

 Career: What a Master’s degree in Life Sciences in Applied Computational Life Sciences will allow you to do.

-The possibilities for graduates are almost endless.
+The opportunities for graduates in this rapidly developing field of research and business are practically endless.
 Many find employment during their studies.
 They work as data analysts, data scientists, application developers or researchers in a wide range of industries, including pharmaceuticals, biotechnology, agro-food, environment and medicine.

-Suitable students have the opportunity to be accepted onto our Data Science PhD programme run in collaboration with other Swiss universities.
+Suitable students have the opportunity to join our Data Science PhD programme, which is conducted in partnership with various Swiss universities.

 Good reasons for a Master’s study in Wädenswil